9diov/writings/rails_postgres_performance.md

 ### Using JOIN

-Eager loading works well for simple cases, but when the extra data needed for each object in the list is not straightforward part of a simple relation, you will need to manually generate a SQL query with JOIN.
+Eager loading works well for simple cases, but when the extra data needed for each object in the list is not straightforward part of a simple relationship, you will need to manually generate a SQL query with JOIN.
 It seems complicated but actually pretty easy to do.
 The upside is that you now can retrieve all the required data with a single query!

-There are 2 ways you can use to execute a JOIN query with Rails.
+There are 2 ways to execute a JOIN query with Rails.
 The first one is to use [method chaining](http://guides.rubyonrails.org/active_record_querying.html#understanding-the-method-chaining).
 You can specify the exact columns for retrieval with this method.
 For example:

 	Book.select('books.id, books.pages, authors.name')
 		.joins(:authors)